sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### requirements
 - Events are reported from multiple event detectors or we may call event-sources.
 - The event detectors could be running in host and/or some/all containers.
-- Events reporting should not be blocked by any back pressure from any local/external client.
+- Support multiple local clients to be able to receive the events concurrently.
-- A single local client should be able to receive updates from all event detectors w/o being aware of all of the sources.
+- Each local client should be able to receive updates from all event detectors w/o being aware of all of the sources.
-- Multiple local clients should be able to receive the updates concurrently.
 - The local clients could be operating at different speeds.
 - The clients may come and go.
 - There may not be any local client to receive the events.
+- Events reporting should not be blocked by any back pressure from any local client.

 #### Design
 - Event detectors send UDP messages to a multicast group
-- The local clients add themselves as members and receive from the group
+- The local clients add themselves as members and receive from the group.

 ##### Pro
 - The senders are never blocked.
-- The receivers can be 0 to many
+- The receivers can be 0 to many.
 - Both senders & receivers are neither aware of each other nor has any binding.
 - Simple design, hence more reliable.

 ##### con
 - Messages could get lost, if the client is slow.
 It is the client's responsibility to ensure no loss.
+- Clients that are slow by design (*like redis-DB updater*), could have a dedicated thread to receive all events and cache the latest.
+The main thread could be slow, it could miss updates, but it would use/record the latest.

+### Event exporting

+#### requirements
+- Telemetry container supports exporting all the locally raised events to one or more external clients.
+- RFE: When restarted, ensure to provide the latest on all events that were missed during downtime.
+- Supports a max perf rate of 10K events per second.

 # Next Step: